Which of the following is the correct formula for calculating net... | Study Prep in Pearson+

 1

-Understand the concept of Net Sales: Net Sales represent the actual revenue a company earns from its sales activities after accounting for deductions such as sales returns, allowances, and discounts.
+Understand the concept of Net Sales: Net Sales represent the actual revenue earned by a company from its sales activities after accounting for deductions such as sales returns, allowances, and discounts.

-Identify the components of the formula: Sales Revenue is the total amount generated from sales before any deductions.
-Sales Returns and Allowances refer to refunds or reductions in price due to defective or unsatisfactory goods.
-Sales Discounts are reductions in price offered to customers for early payment or other reasons.
+Review the components of Gross Sales: Gross Sales refer to the total sales revenue generated before any deductions are applied.

+Identify the deductions: Sales Returns and Allowances are reductions in revenue due to returned goods or price adjustments, and Sales Discounts are reductions offered to customers for early payment or other incentives.

-Recognize the correct formula: Net Sales = Sales Revenue - Sales Returns and Allowances - Sales Discounts.
-This formula accounts for all deductions to arrive at the actual revenue earned.
+Construct the formula for Net Sales: Net Sales are calculated by subtracting Sales Returns and Allowances and Sales Discounts from Gross Sales.
+The formula is: Net Sales = Gross Sales - Sales Returns and Allowances - Sales Discounts.

-Break down the calculation process: Start with the total Sales Revenue, subtract the value of Sales Returns and Allowances, and then subtract the value of Sales Discounts.
+Verify the formula against the options provided: Compare the correct formula to the options given in the problem to ensure accuracy and understanding.

 Watch next